 Grant is a tiny town located in the state of Alabama.
 With a population of 903 people and two constituent neighborhoods, Grant is the 298th largest community in Alabama.

 Unlike some towns, Grant isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Grant are a mix of both white- and blue-collar jobs.
 Overall, Grant is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Grant who work in office and administrative support (16.49%), management occupations (9.16%), and teaching (8.38%).
+There are especially a lot of people living in Grant who work in office and administrative support (17.03%), management occupations (10.48%), and maintenance occupations (8.52%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Grant is worth considering.

-As is often the case in a small town, Grant doesn't have a public transportation system that people use for their commute.
+Grant is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Grant in 2010 was $24,769, which is wealthy relative to Alabama, and middle income relative to the rest of the US.
-This equates to an annual income of $99,076 for a family of four.
+The per capita income in Grant in 2010 was $25,194, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
+This equates to an annual income of $100,776 for a family of four.
 However, Grant contains both very wealthy and poor people as well.

 The people who call Grant home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grant residents report their race to be White.
-Important ancestries of people in Grant include German, English, French , and Scots-Irish.
+Important ancestries of people in Grant include German, English, Scots-Irish, and French .

 The most common language spoken in Grant is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Gujarathi and German.